jakal23/XmQuestion/README.md

 ## Contact

-For any inquiries or issues, please contact [yourname@example.com].
+For any inquiries or issues, please contact [vahe_gharibyan@epam.com].

----

-This README provides a comprehensive guide to setting up and using the Survey App.
-Make sure to replace placeholders like `yourusername`, `yourname@example.com`, and the endpoint URL with actual values relevant to your project.